 Bankruptcy has earned a negative reputation over the years.
 You may’ve heard stories about people losing their property or believe that you’ll never get credit again if you file bankruptcy.
 Because of these myths, many people think that filing for bankruptcy is bad.
 This is unfortunate because the truth is that filing a Chapter 7 bankruptcy is sometimes the best way to deal with overwhelming debt.

 If you have high-interest rate credit cards or payday loans, you may feel like you’re fighting a losing battle.
 That’s why bankruptcy laws provide protections for filers so they can get a fresh start without starting over from scratch.
 In this article, we’ll look at some of the benefits and drawbacks of filing for Chapter 7 bankruptcy.

 Why Do People File Chapter 7?

-A permanent decrease in income, including retirement or partial disability
+A permanent decrease in income due to retirement or disability

 Divorce or separation